Sunday, September 22, 2024

 This was Barbara Stanwyck's first credited role and she handles it quite well.
 She hadn't quite formed her hard-as-nails persona, though there are signs of it.
 Rod La Rocque was a busy leading man of the time and has the right touch of smarmy smoothness to make him an excellent cad.
 William "Stage" Boyd is OK, if a bit wooden.

 Two important figures have small parts.
 The great Zasu Pitts appears as a hotel telephone operator.
-She isn't given a lot to do, though she does have some amusing line.
+She isn't given a lot to do, though she does have some amusing lines.
 Mack Swain was a silent film heavy, best known as Charlie Chaplin's partner in The Gold Rush.*** Adjacent to stardom was George Bunny, brother of John Bunny, one of Hollywood's first silent film comedians.

 The film holds up pretty well overall and is still entertaining.